Winds

 Precise wind characterisation to better evaluate the resource

 France Energies Marines coordinated a collaborative project whose objective is to improve wind characterisation in order to reduce uncertainties in resource assessment and wind turbine design (CARAVELE project).
 This project focused on the joint exploitation of modelled wind fields and in-situ and satellite observations.
 The coupling effects between the ocean and the atmosphere through the effect of breaking waves on wind lifting over them were also studied.
 Experiments conducted in the University of Miami test tank improved the restitution of extreme winds for wind turbine design using satellite images.
 While the assessment of the wind resource is crucial, so is the formulation of recommendations for the design of machines.
-France Energies Marines has therefore initiated two collaborative projects : the first one on the deployment of wind and turbulence observation resources in the Mediterranean (POWSEIDOM project), and the second one on the characterisation of extreme wind and waves during tropical cyclones (OROWSHI project).
+France Energies Marines has therefore initiated several collaborative projects : two on the deployment of wind and turbulence observation resources (POWSEIDOM and DRACCAR-NEMO projects), and one on the characterisation of extreme wind and waves during tropical cyclones (OROWSHI project).

 A better understanding of the interactions between sea and atmosphere